 The preliminary consultation period ended on February 14, 2011.
-Transport Canada has posted all submissions on this Web site.
+Transport Canada has posted all stakeholder submissions on this Web site.

 The purpose of this paper is to frame consultations with stakeholders as the Government of Canada develops railway emissions regulations for criteria air contaminants under the Railway Safety Act.

 On October 21, 2006, the Government of Canada published a Notice of Intent to develop regulations to reduce human-made criteria air contaminant and greenhouse gas emissions.
 These regulations would establish nationally consistent emission standards to address all major sources of air emissions in Canada, including all modes of transportation, the industrial sectors and from consumer and commercial products.

 With respect to the rail sector, the Minister of Transport will develop and implement new emissions regulations, under the Railway Safety Act, following the end of the current Memorandum of Understanding with the rail industry in 2010.
 Transport Canada intends to develop these regulations in alignment with those of the U.S. Environmental Protection Agency and implement them in 2011.

 The transportation sector is a substantial emitter of criteria air contaminants.
 Canada's transportation sector generated over 54 per cent of all nitrogen oxides (NOx) emissions in 2008.
 Of this, rail transportation was responsible for about 9 per cent of all transportation-related NOx emissions.